Make Every Ride a Safe Ride!

 Watch this video from Ontario Ministry of Transportation on how to install and use a rear facing car seat.

-The Chatham-Kent Public Health Unit offers monthly car seat clinics.
+CK Public Health offers monthly car seat clinics.
 We can check your car seat to make sure it is installed correctly and answer your questions.
 Call 519.352.7270 x 2903 to book an appointment.